jaccomoc/jactl/docs/pages/command-line-scripts.md

 Totals: i:24 e:18 s:14 t:14 h:13 n:12 l:8 a:6 f:5 r:4 o:4 T:3 d:3 m:2 c:1 x:1
 ```

-Note that when using `-p` and `-n` global variables do not have to be declared before they can be used.
+Note that when using `-p` and `-n`, global variables do not have to be declared before they can be used.
 Normally we would declare the `freq` variable in the `BEGIN` section like this:
 ```groovy
 BEGIN {